shirish93/shirish93.github.io/_ideas/2024-03-15-municipal-data-transparency.md

 **Conclusion:**

-Accountability Nepal offers a sustainable and impactful solution to address the data accountability gap in Nepali local government.
+Accountability Nepal offers a sustainable and effective solution to address the data accountability gap in Nepali local government.
 By empowering citizens, strengthening transparency, and fostering responsible governance, this initiative can contribute significantly to Nepal's democratic development.